ksz-ksz/rxjs-insights/docs/instrumentation/setup/angular.md

 # Angular setup

 Angular is using Webpack under the hood.
-To set up the instrumentation, you'll need to add a plugin to the Webpack build configuration.
-There are a few ways in which it can be done.
-One of the most straightforward ways is to use [custom builders](https://github.com/just-jeb/angular-builders#readme) from the `@angular-builders/custom-webpack` package.
+The instruction below will guide you through setting up the [custom builders](https://github.com/just-jeb/angular-builders#readme) from the `@angular-builders/custom-webpack` package, which will allow you to add the Webpack plugin to your development build configuration (i.e. it will be active only when using the `ng serve`).

 > Note: Enabling instrumentation has a considerable performance and memory footprint.
 Make sure not to enable it in production mode.